kristofmic/javascript/README.md

     ];
     ```

-  - Assign variables at the top of their scope.
+  - Assign variables at the top of their scope (if you have variables, the `var` statement should be the first statement in the function body).
 This helps avoid issues with variable declaration and assignment hoisting related issues.

     ```javascript
     // bad